jgreathouse9/mlsynth/TSSC/TSSCVignette.md

     \text{s.t.} & \mathbf{w}: w_{j} \in \mathbb{I} \quad  {\| \mathbf{w} \|_{1} = 1}
 \end{align}
 ```
 Where $\mathbb{I}$ is the unit interval.
-Much as above, the unit weights must also add up to 1.
+Much as with DID, the unit weights must also add up to 1.
+In fact, we can plug these exact weights into standard regression software like Stata and get the exact synthetic control we predict using standard DID regression techniques!.
 However in SCM, the weights may vary.
-This makes sense: SCM simply asks us to assume that some units matter more than others, and that in doing so (in absence of an intercept), our counterfactual would be the weighted average of controls.
+SCM simply asks us to assume that some units matter more than others, and that in doing so (in absence of an intercept), our counterfactual would be the weighted average of controls.
 We use convex hull constraints to build our synthetic control.
 # Interlude: Convex Hulls and Intercepts

 > **Note**